castacks/castacks.github.io/_team/shubhra_aich.md

 ---
 title: Shubhra Aich
-subtitle: Research Assistant
+subtitle: Master's Student
-job_title: Research Assistant
+job_title: Master's Student
-category: staff
+category: master_student
 layout: team_member_personal_page
 image: /img/team/shubhra_aich.png
 link-new-tab: true
 ---

-Shubhra Aich is a research assistant in the Airlab.
-He is a member of the off-road team, and is currently working on off-road perception and dynamics prediction.
+Shubhra Aich is a [MSR](https://www.ri.cmu.edu/education/academic-programs/master-of-science-robotics/) student at CMU-RI.
+In the Airlab, he is a member of the off-road team, and is currently working on off-road perception and dynamics prediction.

 ## Contact ##